byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/05_FullDesign.md

     - Other Diagram (perhaps a hybrid of some of the above that gets the design across and can be completely understood by another programmer without a verbal explanation)
   For many projects, chances are you will only need one chart.
 You may find it useful on other projects to include 2 or 3 charts to chart the design.
 Keep in mind that at this stage the chart(s) should only include what is necessary.
 That being said, make sure not to leave anything out that would be an essential part of the design!
 (Or to use a project management term, this design should be [lean](https://www.asme.org/engineering-topics/articles/manufacturing-design/5-lean-principles-every-should-know).)

+1. Add How you will Test different Components

+  As appropriate indicate in the key components document how you will test various components.

+1. Set up a meeting with Josh/Leads to review your full design

 > I think that the biggest mistake people make is latching onto the first idea that